 General Care Clinics are usually held on Monday and Thursday evenings.
 The number of appointments and services available depend on which volunteers are signed up to work that evening.
 Appointments may be available for problems such as minor illnesses, job physicals, asthma, urinary tract infections, and sexually transmitted infection testing and treatment.

 We do not provide any mental health services.
-You should contact the Community Mental Health Center to find out about the services that they offer if you need an appointment for this type of concern.
+You should contact the Community Mental Health Center or The Free Mental Health Clinic to find out about the services that they offer if you need an appointment for this type of concern.